diehlpk/bb-8/README.md

 # bb-8

-Python tool to extract time stamps from images
+small Python tool to extract time stamps from images using OCR

 ## Installation